cooperj/joshc.uk/content/blog/lft-scanning.md

 This is useful because it can help save costs of creating the dataset from scratch.

-So I exported the model for TensorFlow ready for python.
+So I exported the model for TensorFlow ready for the Python project.

 ![Exporting as TensorFlow dialogue](/images/lft-scanning/export-tf.webp)